MESAHub/mesa/docs/source/index.rst

 📖 Experienced users may find the :ref:`Reference and Defaults<reference:Reference and Defaults>` page most valuable for exploring the code’s features and input parameters.

-Or, you can check out the full documentation below.
+Or, check out the full documentation below.

 .. toctree::
    :maxdepth: 1